The medicine had become my poison

 Writing this now, I am nearly six and a half years clean.
 I worked through a 12-step program and began my journey by doing a meeting a day for two years, and ringing my sponsor every day for that period.

 I thought recovery from addiction was a 10-day detox focused on switching from extreme use to a more manageable diet of substances.
 I never signed up for abstinence nor for a deep searching personal inventory, but that’s what I got.
 I now recognise that it’s the only way I could have found freedom from the addiction cycle, which had become a soul-destroying nightmare.

 I learnt at South Pacific Private that early recovery takes about five years, and have discovered that this is a journey you should never travel alone, that it demands a comprehensive support network.
 The only courageous thing I did was ask for help and admit that if I had no idea how to stop using, maybe someone else did.

-If you’re at the beginning of your journey, or struggling with relapse, reach out today.
+If you’re at the beginning of your journey and thinking about rehab for the first time – or struggling with relapse further down the track – reach out today.
 Freedom is out there, if you take that first step.

 Australia’s Leading Treatment Centre

 Learn more about addiction and recovery with South Pacific Private.